Top 10 Handmade Artisan Papers Brands

 Canson (Part of F.I.L.A.
 Group)

 Canson, founded in 1557 in the Auvergne-Rhône-Alpes region of France, is one of the world's most iconic art paper brands and the largest fine art paper contributor to the F.I.L.A.
-Group's €572.2M revenue.
-With its historic core paper mill in Annonay, France, supplemented by conversion centers in China, Italy, and Australia, Canson employs over 1,000 people directly and serves customers across 120+ countries.
-The brand is renowned for democratizing art education through accessible yet professional-grade papers, offering a broad portfolio that includes watercolour papers, drawing pads, mixed media papers, canvas-textured papers, and specialist digital fine art printing media.
-Canson's Infinity digital fine art range is among the most widely specified by professional photographers and giclée printmakers worldwide.
-The brand holds a unique position bridging professional artists with student and hobbyist markets, leveraging the F.I.L.A.
-Group's global manufacturing and distribution infrastructure.
-Canson is also noted for its commitment to sustainability, with FSC-certified products and ongoing reductions in water and energy consumption across its manufacturing operations.
+Group's €572.2 million revenue.
+With its historic core paper mill in Annonay, France, supplemented by conversion centers in China, Italy, and Australia, Canson employs over 1,000 people directly and reaches customers in 120+ countries.
+The brand is renowned for democratizing art education—bridging professional artists with student and hobbyist markets through accessible yet professional-grade papers that have been used by masters from Picasso to Van Gogh across its 465+ year history.
+Canson's product portfolio spans watercolour papers, drawing pads, mixed media papers, canvas-textured papers, and specialist digital fine art printing media.
+The Canson Infinity digital fine art range is among the most widely specified by professional photographers and giclée printmakers worldwide.
+The brand's flagship traditional products—including Canson XL, Montval, and Moulin du Roy watercolour papers—are staples in art classrooms and studios across the globe.
+Canson leverages the F.I.L.A.
+Group's global manufacturing and distribution infrastructure while maintaining its distinct French art paper heritage.
+The company holds FSC certification and has implemented ongoing reductions in water and energy consumption across manufacturing operations.
+Canson's unique market position spans entry-level art students to professional master artists, making it one of the highest-volume fine art paper brands in the world.

 Brand